Hadar933/AdaptiveSpectrumLayer/README.md

 - **Utilities**
-  Contains miscellaneous scripts for:
-  - Plotting.
-  - Data splitting.
-  - Adding explainability to the analysis.
+  Contains miscellaneous scripts for plotting, data splitting, adding explainability to the analysis, etc.

 - **Camera**
   Handles raw image data and camera calibration.
 It includes scripts for: